 We can tackle this issue by consciously changing our smartphone posture.

-When your body is in a good position, you will avoid placing undue stress on the tissues that can literally re-shape your posture over time.
+When your body is in a good position and standing up straight, you will avoid placing undue stress on the tissues that can literally re-shape your posture over time.

 Next time you’re on the cell, remember that your eyes should gaze forward, not down.
 Raise your elbows up to bring the phone to eye level and keep them tucked.
 This will keep your head nicely aligned with your body, shoulders engaged in a strong and stable position and prevent the upper back from rounding.

 Now, I understand that 10% of the time you might be handling sensitive information (code for sending/receiving nudes) that you would prefer passers-by didn’t see.
 In such a situation, it would be acceptable to lower the phone.
-Just keep the shoulders back and elbows tucked, this will prevent you from defaulting to that caveman shape we desperately need to resist.
+Just keep the shoulders back and elbows tucked and hold this position, as this will prevent you from defaulting to that caveman shape we desperately need to resist.